-Taren Martin enters her first season as the associate head coach of the women's basketball program.
-Martin joins head coach Randy Norton after three years as the head coach at NCAA Division III Eureka College from 2010-13.
+Taren Martin enters her fourth season as the associate head coach of the women's basketball team.
+Martin joined head coach Randy Norton after three years at the helm of NCAA Division III Eureka College from 2010-13.

 Martin graduated from Savannah High School in Savannah, Mo. where she was a three-sport All-Missouri State athlete in tennis, basketball and track.
-As starting point guard, she led her basketball team to a second-place state finish three times.
-She also brought home a second place state medal in track for the 4x800 relay.
+As starting point guard, she led her team to a second-place state finish three times.
+She also earned a second place state medal in track for the 4x800 relay.

 Formerly Taren O'Brien, she married Patrick Martin in 2005.
-They have three children, daughter Ryleigh (5), son Jackson (4) and newborn son Tyson.
+They have three children, daughter Ryleigh (8), and sons Jackson (7) and Tyson (3).